TodorBonev/TodorBonev/README.md

 **Websites made by me**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Photography website made with React.js**
-**Description**: This is the first real-life project I've done.
-A fully functional photography website made entirely with React.js.
-It contains a homepage, an "About" page, a "Gallery" page, and a "Contact" page.
+**Description**: This is real-life project that I made entirely with React.js.
+It's a fully functional photography website.
+It contains a Homepage, an "About" page, a "Gallery" page, and a "Contact" page.
-It is also fully responsive to devices with smaller screens such as smartphones, tablets, small laptops, etc.
+It is also fully responsive to devices with smaller screens such as small laptops, tablets, smartphones, etc.
 You can visit this photography website [here](https://tanyapetkova-photography.pages.dev).
 <!--
 **TodorBonev/TodorBonev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.